TristanWiley/FloatingActionMenu/README.md

 #FloatingActionMenu
 ---
 This is a fork from https://github.com/TristanWiley/FloatingActionMenu, I modified it to support both  circle and line menu.
-The sample shows how to use it.

 Check the example for usage, the default is a line.
 A "circle" can be used by doing

+#Usage

+Put the following dependency in Gradle:

+    compile 'com.novaapps:FloatingActionMenu:1.0'

+Check the sample for more information, to make the FloatingActionMenu a circle use the below code.
 ```java
     menu.setIsCircle(true)
 ```